Oak Canyon Nature Center in Anaheim Hills offers kid-friendly hiking within the larger regional trail system.

 This is a place where you can spend hours or even just 10 minutes to see waterfalls, wildlife and get a dose of nature.

-- Interpretive Center ONLY open on Saturday from 10am-4pm
+- Interpretive Center open limited days Tues/Thurs/Sat/Sun, usually from 10am-4pm

 - The Trail Guide warns “collecting, smoking, bicycles, and pets are not allowed”

 - Restrooms and picnic area are near the parking lot

 - Stay on the trail – tons of poison oak patches especially near the stream and, as always in natural areas, there’s a chance you’ll run into a rattlesnake.
 You’re less likely to be surprised by one if you stay on the trail.

 - It can feel secluded, so you might want to go as a family or with friends.
 However, the Trail Guide says “The Anaheim Park Rangers and Anaheim Police Department regularly patrol the park.”

 - This park can close due to high wind warnings because of wildfire danger